Territorial disputes in the Persian Gulf: Iraq and Kuwait

 As one pretext for his invasion of Kuwait in 1990, Saddam Hussein revived a long-standing Iraqi claim to the whole of Kuwait based on Ottoman Empire boundaries.
-The Ottoman Empire exercised a tenuous sovereignty over Kuwait in the late nineteenth century, but the area passed under British protection in 1899.
+The Ottoman Empire exercised a tenuous sovereignty over Kuwait in the late 19th century, but the area passed under British protection in 1899.
 In 1932, Iraq informally confirmed its border with Kuwait, which had previously been demarcated by the British.
 In 1961, after Kuwait's independence and the withdrawal of British troops, Iraq reasserted its claim to the emirate based on the Ottomans' having attached it to Basra Province.
 British troops and aircraft were rushed back to Kuwait.
 A Saudi Arabian-led force of 3,000 from the League of Arab States (Arab League) that supported Kuwait against Iraqi pressure soon replaced them.

 The boundary issue again arose when the Baath Party came to power in Iraq after a 1963 revolution.
 The new government officially recognized the independence of Kuwait and the boundaries Iraq had accepted in 1932.
 Iraq nevertheless reinstated its claims to Bubiyan and Warbah islands in 1973, massing troops at the border.
-During the 1980-88 Iran–Iraq War, Iraq pressed for a long-term lease to the islands in order to improve its access to the Persian Gulf and its strategic position.
+During the 1980–88 Iran–Iraq War, Iraq pressed for a long-term lease to the islands in order to improve its access to the Persian Gulf and its strategic position.
 Although Kuwait rebuffed Iraq, relations continued to be strained by boundary issues and inconclusive negotiations over the status of the islands.

 In August 1991, Kuwait charged that a force of Iraqis, backed by gunboats, had attacked Bubiyan but had been repulsed and many of the invaders captured.
 UN investigators found that the Iraqis had come from fishing boats and had probably been scavenging for military supplies abandoned after the Persian Gulf War.
 Kuwait was suspected of having exaggerated the incident to underscore its need for international support against ongoing Iraqi hostility.

 Following the 2004 return of sovereignty to Iraq, Kuwait negotiated a 5 km "Area of Separation" agreement with the government of Iraq as part of Resolution 833.
-That agreement expired in 2016, however neither government has moved military forces into the zone.
+That agreement expired in 2016; However, neither government moved military forces into the zone.
 Tensions have arisen over disputes concerning navigable waters covered under the agreement including the Khor Abdullah estuary.

 Smaller incidents have also arisen, primarily along the major road joining the two countries at the border control station known as "K Crossing."
-These include small protests that included small arms fire, militant threats to retaliate for "Kuwaiti incursions", and "The Pajero Incident."
-The Pajero Incident was a reported approach of the border crossing station by several operatives maneuvering around a nearby range complex.
-The incident got its name from the vehicle carrying the team, commonly used in Kuwait called the Pajero.
-This incident was reportedly precipitated by a failure in navigation by an Operator known as "Harder."
-While no hostilities arose, several near accidents were caused as "Zeh" police vehicles attempted to respond at high speed.
+These include small protests that included small arms fire, militant threats to retaliate for "Kuwaiti incursions".
 The Kuwaiti Ministry of the Interior (MOI) has reported that IS poses no threat to the Kuwaiti border.